hansenjn/Cilility_JNH/README.md

 We are planning to make available a more comprehensive user guide soon here.

 For any questions or more detailed information, please contact jan.hansen(at)uni-bonn.de

-### Software requirements
-FreQ is a plugin for the open-source software ImageJ and thus, requires the installation of ImageJ to your computer ([Download page for ImageJ](https://imagej.net/Downloads)).
-If you aim to directly analyze microscopy file formats, you may consider installing FIJI instead ([Download page for FIJI](https://fiji.sc/)).
-FIJI is an ImageJ program with preinstalled plugins, also including a plugin to read images directly from microscopy files (e.g. image files ending with .nd2, .czi, or .lif).

 ## How to cite the FreQ plugin?
 Please acknoledge the methodology of the analysis by citing the following protocol: